AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 - Check performance regressions (one or two allocation (odd)); several on time.

+Larger

+- Migrate RTS to use procedures
+- Explore new calling conventions

 Tidying up

 - Get rid of SRTs and live-variable info from STG, and from the Core-to-Stg phase.